top of page

 To try and get myself back on an even keel, I stopped taking Letrozole; something I know my oncology team would not be happy about.
 This is a drug that suppresses oestrogen production and can significantly reduce the chances of a hormone positive breast cancer from coming back.
 Trust me, I want to take it.
 But, before I try a third brand (the prescription is in!)
 I need to get myself well again.

 Poring over comments from other women on this drug - and there are some who have no side effects at all, by the way - I’ve realised something….
 The fear of cancer returning makes those who can't tolerate Letrozole, including me, continue to take it.
 Even though it can seriously mess with your quality of life.
 One comment sticks in my mind: Boy, the pharmaceutical companies really failed with this one!
-Of course, that’s not entirely true.
+Of course, that’s not true.
 The drug is a wonder pill - it has transformed cancer treatment for millions and, undoubtedly, saved countless lives.
 But it’s being dished out left, right and centre with pretty much zero backup - apart from an individual’s choice to try another brand or switch to a different type of aromatase inhibitor.

 Because Letrozole isn’t chemo, there is very little chance of a successful PIP claim for its effects, even though they can be debilitating.
 That means, thousands are literally suffering in silence; plodding on with life in pain and feeling ill.
 I think there needs to be a wider conversation about what breast cancer survivors are secretly enduring because of this drug.
 Many are forced to take additional drugs to counteract the side effects of Letrozole.
 I am going to need sleeping pills, for a start!